1931 24 Hours of Le Mans: Night

 As dusk fell, Couper's Bentley broke its crankcase just as he was braking for the corners at Pontlieue.
 The driver managed to stop just in front of the barriers blocking the main road into Le Mans Going into the night, Marinoni/Zehender were still leading.
 At the 6-hour mark (10pm) they had done 46 laps.
 Howe and Birkin were closing in quickly, eventually overtaking them after midnight.
 Just a lap back was the Talbot of Rose-Richards/Saunders-Davies while the Lewis/Hindmarsh sister-car had been delayed by electrical issues and now three laps behind them with the Mercedes half a lap further back.
 The three Astons were also still running together inside the top-10: Bezzant/Cook in 6th (40 laps) and Bertelli/Harvey in 7th.
 However the team had replaced their headlamps with heavier Zeiss headlamps.
 The strain from the roads gradually shook the bolts loose and all the Aston Martins lost time getting them re-secured.
 The Caban of Labric/Giraud-Cabantous got beached at Pontlieue after midnight, losing much time getting dug out.

 Then at 2.30am, a violent lightning flash and thunderclap heralded a short intense squall that flooded the track for an hour.
 Cars quickly came into the pits to raise wind-screens and put on wet-weather gear.
 But on his out-lap, Zehender aquaplaned off at Indianapolis corner, slamming the front corner.
 It got repaired and back on the road, but lost four laps.
 The two Fox & Nicholl Talbots were still running reliably in third and fourth – their only issues were similar to the Aston Martins.
-Both cars each had one of their headlamp brackets brake.
+Both cars each had one of their headlamp brackets break.
 The drivers latched onto faster cars, using them as spotters through the night on the dark roads.